onsdagens/esp32c3-pmp/README.md

 This repo showcases a simple use case for the layout trait.

 ## Installing the toolchain
 Before we compile and flash the example, we need to install a toolchain.
-Thankfully, the Rust toolchain gives us Cargo, and excellent way to manage our toolchain and dependencies.
+Thankfully, the Rust toolchain gives us rustup and cargo, an excellent way to manage our toolchain and dependencies.
 To install the Rust toolchain on your target OS, follow the instructions [here](https://www.rust-lang.org/tools/install).

 On UNIX operating systems, this amounts to running